 Posted by: Crystal Williams on: August 8, 2017

-*REGISTRATION FORM* The Johns Hopkins Institute for Clinical and Translational Research (ICTR) invites you to attend the Henrietta Lacks Memorial Lecture on Saturday, October 7, 2017, from 9:00 am to 12:30 pm in Turner Auditorium on the Johns Hopkins East Baltimore (Medical) Campus.
+THANK YOU!
+We hope that all who attended enjoyed the lecture.
+Click here to view the video recording.
+The Johns Hopkins Institute for Clinical and Translational Research (ICTR) invites you to attend the Henrietta Lacks Memorial Lecture on Saturday, October 7, 2017, from 9:00 am to 12:30 pm in Turner Auditorium on the Johns Hopkins East Baltimore campus.
 Continental breakfast and check-in begin at 8:00 am.
-The keynote speaker is Lisa A. Cooper, MD, MPH, FACP, the director of the Johns Hopkins Center for Health Equity, a Bloomberg Distinguished Professor, and a James F. Fries Professor of Medicine at the Johns Hopkins University School of Medicine and the Johns Hopkins Bloomberg School of Public Health.
-She … Continue reading
+The keynote speaker is Lisa A. Cooper, MD, MPH, FACP, the director of the Johns Hopkins Center for Health Equity, a Bloomberg Distinguished Professor, and a James F. Fries Professor of Medicine at the Johns Hopkins … Continue reading

 Posted by: Crystal Williams on: August 1, 2017

 Henrietta Lacks was an African-American woman who underwent treatment for an aggressive form of cervical cancer at Johns Hopkins Hospital in 1951.
 In addition to providing her with medical care, Henrietta’s doctor at Hopkins removed some of her cancerous cells to use in research without getting her written consent, which was a routine practice in medicine at the time.
 Despite receiving a high standard of medical treatment, Mrs. Lacks ultimately succumbed to this cancer at the young age of 31.
 However, her extraordinary cells—called “HeLa” from the first two letters of her first and last names—continued to reproduce in the … Continue reading